On Gizatullin's Problem for quartic surfaces of Picard rank $2$: Ingredients from Birational Geometry

 In the context of a Sarkisov diagram of type~(I) or (II) above, we say that the divisorial contraction $Z\to X$ \emph{initiates the Sarkisov link}. \end{defi}

 \begin{thm}[The Sarkisov Program - \cite{Corti}, \cite{HM13}] Every birational map between Mori fiber spaces can be factorized as a composition of Sarkisov links. \end{thm}

-It will be useful to adopt the point of view of \cite{BLZ}, in which Sarkisov links correspond to rank $2$ fibrations.
+Even though not strictly necessary, we find it useful to adopt the point of view of \cite{BLZ}, in which Sarkisov links correspond to rank $2$ fibrations.
 We refer to \cite[Definition 2.2.]{BLZ} for the definition of relative Mori Dream Space.

 \begin{defi}[{\cite[Definition 3.1]{BLZ}}] Let $r$ be an integer.
 A morphism $\eta\colon X \to B$ is a \emph{rank $r$ fibration} if the following conditions hold: \begin{enumerate} \item $X/B$ is a relative Mori Dream Space. \item $\dim(X) > \dim(B)$ and $\rho(X/B) = r$. \item $X$ is $\QQ$-factorial and terminal, and for any divisor $D$ on $X$, the output of any $D$-MMP from $X$ over $B$ is still $\QQ$-factorial and terminal. \item There exists an effective $\QQ$-divisor $\Delta_B$ on $B$ such that $(B, \Delta_B)$ is klt. \item $-K_X$ is $\eta$-big. \end{enumerate} \end{defi}